Alex-Unnippillil/enterprise-garage-sale-app/client/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Web Worker Demo

+Navigate to `/web-worker-demo` to try the sample project that formats code with Prettier, lints with ESLint and executes JavaScript inside a sandboxed web worker.
+Console output appears in the output panel.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: